Three-Cold-Planets/Welcome-to-the-Frostscape/README.md

 ## Overview
 Welcome to the Frostscape is an indev v7 campaign-based mod which focuses on unit control, stealth and various new systems.
-This is my in the Three Cold Planets colab.
-The mod takes place on Hollus and its three moons.
+The mod takes place in a new system with several cold planets.
 Development is being lead by [@Sh1penfire](https://github.com/Sh1penfire) along with [@ThatOneCreator](https://github.com/shadow5927), [@RilyProductions](https://github.com/RilyProductions) & [@RandomUser](https://github.com/RandomUserRU).
 It is currently in it's wip stage and is being used as a progress dump for Hollus's content.

 Main test mod for Hollus as part of https://github.com/Three-Cold-Planets, check out our other projects/the main mod.
 Thank you :D